-We implement the algorithms in Matlab and conduct experiments on a 2.8GHz Xeon system.
+We implement the algorithms in Matlab and conduct experiments on a 2.8-GHz Xeon system.
 For comparison, we also implemented the method of (1).
-The runtime of different methods is shown in table IV^1 .
-In the table, method 1 is the proposed method using the proposed incremental impedance computation and FFT for noise computation.
+The runtime of different methods is shown in Table IV.
+In the table, Method 1 is the proposed method using the proposed incremental impedance computation and FFT for noise computation.
 Method 2 uses the impedance computation method from [6] and FFT for noise computation.
 Method 3 is from [5].
-By comparing method 1 and 2, we can see that the incremental computation of impedance is $11 \times$ faster than the matrix inversion based approach.
-Comparing method 1 and 3, our method is significantly faster than method 3 even considering the speed difference of the computing platforms and with more ports. we can see that the models and algorithm can handle a large number of ports and can be readily used for optimization of real designs.
+By comparing methods 1 and 2, we can see that the incremental computation of impedance is $11 \times$ faster than the matrix inversion-based approach.
+Comparing Methods 1 and 3, our method is significantly faster than Method 3 even considering the speed difference of the computing platforms and with more ports.
+We can see that the models and algorithm can handle a large number of ports and can be readily used for optimization of real designs.